igorp74/ToDo/README.md

 # ToDo
-Simple CLI app for task management with SQLite as a backend
+Simple CLI app for task management with SQLite as a backend.

 ## ⚙️ BUILD: